 Similar to the wrist flexors, a majority of the muscles that extend (straighten) the wrist originate from the lateral (outside) side of your elbow joint.

-These extensor muscles share a common insertion point at the elbow called the “common extensor origin”, and overuse or misuse of these muscles can cause pain and irritation at this point.
-This is called Tennis Elbow.
+Excessive strain on the common extensor origin, the insertion point of the wrist extensor muscles, due to overuse or misuse, can lead to the development of Tennis Elbow.
 It is commonly seen in people who perform grip based sports or activities (like tennis), manual workers, or people who use vibrating machinery.

 Yes, in the vast majority of cases your elbow pain is very treatable.
 In the rare cases of structural damage or a medical cause of your pain, referral to a specialist may be necessary, but your physiotherapist will be able to inform you if this is needed.
 A through and detailed examination by your physiotherapist will allow them to create a personalised treatment plan for you.